 The evolving role of outsourced investment compliance

-Increasingly, both asset owners and managers will have to screen their portfolios to confirm they adhere to the relevant sustainability or ESG criteria.
+Increasingly, both asset owners and managers have to screen their portfolios to confirm they adhere to the relevant sustainability or ESG criteria.
 But while negative screening has been an established ESG methodology for many years, ESG scoring for disclosure purposes is in its infancy.
 In our Global ESG Survey, more than 70% of firms said they had only introduced ESG scoring in the past two years.
-Investment compliance monitoring solutions can provide firms with the critical support they need, in the following ways:
+This is where investment compliance monitoring solutions can help.

 Fund classification and credentials

 How can managers prove that a product should be classified under article 8 or 9 of the SFDR?
 An outsourced investment compliance solution can provide independent confirmation of the fund’s classification and credentials to the asset owner, regulator and investors.

-Whether a fund seeks to confirm adherence to SFDR or the ESG-related fund labels already issued by some EU member states, the investment compliance monitoring process can be enriched with new rules to monitor the additional ESG criteria.
+Whether a fund seeks to confirm adherence to SFDR or the ESG-related fund labels already issued by some EU member states, the monitoring process can be enriched with new rules to monitor the additional ESG criteria.
 For instance, carbon footprint metrics can be monitored at asset and portfolio level to validate the fund meets its objectives as well as the monitoring of a portfolio’s alignment to the EU taxonomy.
 Rule cards can be developed to monitor the unique criteria applicable to labels and confirm a fund’s adherence to its benchmark.

 It is vital that the investment compliance rules which underpin ESG labels are appropriate and regularly monitored.
 Institutional investors need independent assurance to confirm that the criteria that support the labels are met, for example, sector exclusions and exclusion of companies involved in prohibited activities.